OpenLocalizationTestOrg/azure-docs-pr-test.nl-NL/articles/storsimple/storsimple-8000-device-modes.md

     Name: 8100-SHX0991003G44MT
     Software Version: 6.3.9600.17820
     Copyright (C) 2014 Microsoft Corporation.
 All rights reserved.
-    You are connected to Controller0 - Passive
+    You are connected tooController0 - Passive
     ---------------------------------------------------------------

     Controller0>Enter-HcsMaintenanceMode
     Checking device state...

-    In maintenance mode, your device will not service IOs and will be disconnected from the Microsoft Azure StorSimple Manager service.
-Entering maintenance mode will end the current session and reboot both controllers, which takes a few minutes to complete.
-Are you sure you want to enter maintenance mode?
+    In maintenance mode, your device will not service IOs and will be disconnected from hello Microsoft Azure StorSimple Manager service.
+Entering maintenance mode will end hello current session and reboot both controllers, which takes a few minutes toocomplete.
+Are you sure you want tooenter maintenance mode?
     [Y] Yes [N] No (Default is "Y"): Y

     <BOTH CONTROLLERS RESTART>